mattijn/topojson/README.md

 - `shapely.geometry.GeometryCollection`
 - `dict` of objects that provide a valid `__geo_interface__`
 - `list` of objects that provide a valid `__geo_interface__`
+- `str` objects with TopoJSON or GeoJSON geographic structures

 ## Installation

-The package is released on PyPi as version `1.0rc3`.
+The package is released on PyPi as version `1.0rc4`.
 Installation can be done by:

 ```
 python3 -m pip install topojson